 (2) Review of any of the bureau's policies and procedures related to medical quality assurance issues;

 (3) Review of any of the bureau's medical providers' professional performance and conduct, including bureau certification and malpractice issues.
-The HCQAAC shall perform peer review according to generally accepted standards of medical practice and may recommend sanctions as well as decertification of any provider determined to have consistently failed to meet those standards of care;
+The HCQAAC shall perform peer review according to generally accepted standards of medical practice and may recommend sanctions as well as decertification of any provider determined to have consistently failed to meet those standards of care.
+Any decertification or sanction of a provider by the bureau pursuant to recommendation of the HCQAAC shall be conducted in accordance with rule 4123-6-17 of the Administrative Code;

 (4) Review of any of the bureau's managed care organizations' professional performance and conduct regarding the management of medical services for the bureau.
 This may include interfacing with any quality assurance committee of any of the individual managed care organizations.